wonsunahn/CS1632_Summer2020/exercises/4/README.md

 debugging through profiling is an iterative process.
 On each iteration, you will do the following:

 1. Profile the program.
-Sort all methods in descending order of running time and search for refactoring opportunities starting from the top.
+Sort all methods in descending order of CPU utilization and search for refactoring opportunities starting from the top.
 1. Refactor selected method to be more performant (being careful not to change functionality using pinning tests).
-1. Profile again to determine whether you made an improvement, otherwise go back to refactoring.
+1. Profile again to determine whether you made enough improvement, otherwise go back to 1.

 In this way, on each iteration, you will be able to focus on the method that has the potential for improvement.
 It is important to profile at the